 This custom block allows you to showcase previously created events.
-This is an example of three events positioned on an added section of the homepage.
+The image below is an example of three events positioned on an added section of the homepage.

 You may edit the title of this custom block.
 It has been set to display the title of Events.

-You can also filter by Internal Categories or Freeform Metatags and use the numerical drop-down to reorder.
-You can also add another item to keep adding Categories and Metatags to filter by.
+You can also filter by Internal Categories or Freeform Metatags and use the numerical drop-down to re-order.
+You may also add another item to keep adding Categories and Metatags to filter by.